ShinyRice/citpass/README.md

 - Removing passwords and associated metadata

-- Retrieving a password from the file.
+- Retrieving a password.
 At first, there will only be the option of printing it to stdout, but when this program is far along enough, I plan on piping it directly to clipboard, by making use of xclip in X11 and wl-clipboard in Wayland